sez11a/liferay-docs/develop/tutorials/articles/themes/importing-resources-with-your-themes.markdown

 specifying their portlet IDs which can be found in the App Manager of the Control Panel.
-Select the suite that the App is located in, click the App, click the App web link, and open the *Portlets* tab that appears. the portlet ID is displayed below the name App.
+Select the suite that the App is located in, click the App, click the App web link, and open the *Portlets* tab that appears. the portlet ID is displayed below the name of the App.
 You can also specify portlet preferences for each portlet.

 +$$$